Jean Porter

 Bennie Jean Porter (December 8, 1922 – January 13, 2018), known professionally as Jean Porter, was an American film and television actress, noted for her roles in The Youngest Profession (1943), Bathing Beauty (1944), Abbott and Costello in Hollywood (1945), Till the End of Time (1946), Cry Danger (1951), and The Left Hand of God (1955).

 Porter was married to Edward Dmytryk, who was one of the Hollywood Ten, the most prominent blacklisted group in the film industry during the McCarthy era.

 Early life

 Porter was born in Cisco, Texas, to a Texas and Pacific Railway worker and a music teacher.
-As a baby, she was called the "Most Beautiful Baby" in Eastland County.
-At 10 years old, she hosted a half-hour radio show on Saturday mornings on the WRR station in Dallas, Texas.
+When she was one year old, she was called the "Most Beautiful Baby" in Eastland County.
+At 10 years old she hosted a half-hour radio show on Saturday mornings on the WRR station in Dallas, Texas.
 She also spent a summer working for Ted Lewis's Vaudeville Band.

 Career

-At the age of 12, in 1935, Porter arrived in Hollywood and took dancing lessons at the Fanchon and Marco dancing school, where she was discovered by director Allan Dwan.
-Porter acted in Dwan's 1936 musical Song and Dance Man, but did not appear in the credits.
+At the age of 12 in 1935, Porter arrived in Hollywood and took dancing lessons at the Fanchon and Marco dance school.
+Porter acted in Dwan's 1936 musical, Song and Dance Man, but did not appear in the credits.